 description of the origin or source and the manufacturing process

 2.3.3.
-Concentration (in percentage) of constituents, groups of constituents that cannot be identified individually and impurities as specified in point 2.3.2
+Typical concentration and concentration range (in percentage) of constituents, groups of constituents that cannot be identified individually and impurities as specified in point 2.3.2

 2.3.4.
-Names and order of magnitude of additives
+Names and typical concentration and concentration range (in percentage) of additives

 2.3.5.
 All necessary qualitative analytical data specific for the identification of the substance, such as ultra-violet, infra-red, nuclear magnetic resonance, mass spectrum or diffraction data